-DATE NAME, STREET ADDRESS, CITY, STATE AND ZIP CODE OF PAYEE (IF COMMITTEE, ALSO ENTER I.D.
-NUMBER) TYPE OF PAYMENT DESCRIPTION OF PAYMENT (IF OTHER THAN MONETARY CONTRIBUTION OR LOAN) CANDIDATE AND OFFICE, MEASURE AND JURISDICTION, OR COMMITTEE AMOUNT THIS PERIOD CUMULATIVE AMOUNT RELATED TO THIS CANDIDATE, MEASURE OR COMMITTEE 10/X/XX Sacramento Bee 2100 Q Street Sacramento, CA 95819 Monetary Contribution Loan Non-Monetary Contribution Independent Expenditure Ad Proposition 33, State or Clean energy Measure 10,000 30,000 10/X/XX Media Services 10 I Street Folsom, CA 59811 Subvendors: Monetary Contribution Loan Non-Monetary Contribution Independent Expenditure Television and radio ads Proposition 33, State or Clean Energy Measure 20,000 30,000 10/X/XX KCRA Television (\$9,000) 1150 9th Street, Modesto, CA 95350 KFBK Radio (\$5,000) 1400 Ethan Way, Sacramento, CA 95825 Monetary Contribution Loan Non-Monetary Contribution Independent Expenditure ☐ Support ☐ Oppose 10/X/XX Frank Soto (\$6,000) 124 Salem Dr., Sacramento, CA 95816 Monetary Contribution Loan Non-Monetary Contribution Independent Expenditure ☐ Support ☐ Oppose SUBTOTAL \$ 30,000
+Contributions (Including Loans, Forgiveness of Loans, and Loan Guarantees) and Expenditures Made (If more space is needed, use additional copies of this page for continuation sheets.)
+CUMULATIVE AMOUNT RELATED TO THIS DESCRIPTION OF CANDIDATE AND OFFICE NAME, STREET ADDRESS, CITY, STATE AND ZIP CODE AMOUNT THIS PAYMENT (IF OTHER THAN MONETAR) CONTRIBUTION OR LOAN) MEASURE AND JURISDICTION OR COMMITTEE DATE TYPE OF PAYMENT OF PAYEE (IF COMMITTEE, ALSO ENTER I.D.
+NUMBER) PERIOD CANDIDATE, MEASURE OR COMMITTEE Sacramento Bee Monetary Contribution Proposition 33, State Ad 2100 Q Street Loan Sacramento, CA 95819 Clean energy Measure 10,000 30,000 10/X/XX Non-Monetary Contribution X Independent Expenditure Support X Oppose Monetary Contribution Television and Media Services Proposition 33, State 10 I Street radio ads Loan Folsom, CA 59811 Clean Energy Measure 20,000 30,000 Non-Monetary Contribution 10/X/XX Subvendors: × Independent X Oppose Expenditure Support KCRA Television (\$9,000) Monetary Contribution 1150 9th Street, Modesto, CA 95350 Loan 10/X/XX KFBK Radio (\$5,000) Non-Monetary Contribution 1400 Ethan Way, Sacramento, CA 95825 Independent Expenditure Support Oppose Frank Soto (\$6,000) Monetary Contribution 124 Salem Dr., Sacramento, CA 95816 Loan 10/X/XX П Non-Monetary Contributio Independent Support Oppose Expenditure SUBTOTAL \$

-5 Contributions and Expenditures Made
+Contributions and Expenditures Made

-Disclose the dates of the contributions or independent expenditures made during the period.
+5 Disclose the dates of the contributions or independent expenditures made during the period.
 A monetary contribution is made on the date it is mailed, delivered, or otherwise transmitted to the candidate or committee.
 A nonmonetary contribution is made on the earlier of the following: the date the expenditure is made for the goods or services; or the date the candidate, committee, or an agent obtains possession, control, or the benefit of the goods or services.

 For purposes of disclosure on the Form 461, a payment made in connection with the development, production, or dissemination of a communication that is an independent expenditure must be reported no later than the date the communication is mailed, broadcast, or otherwise disseminated to the public.
-Even if the payment was previously reported on the Form 496 (24-Hour/10-Day Independent Expenditure Report), it must be reported on the subsequent Form 461.
+Even if the payment was previously reported on the Form 496 (24-hour Independent Expenditure Report), it must be reported on the subsequent Form 461.

-QUICK TIP: If the communication is never disseminated to the public, the independent expenditure need not be reported.
+If the communication is never disseminated to the public, the independent expenditure need not be reported.